oysstu/sture2019a_minerals/README.md

 The archive is extracted in the project folder.

 #### viewer.py
-A simple viewer in matplotlib for the UHI-data.
+A simple viewer in matplotlib for the UHI-data with a slider to change the displayed band.

 #### refl_curves.py
 Create the reflectance plots in figure 6 and 7 in the paper.

 By default, this is calculated based on calibration data contained in the sample-files themselves.
 Optionally, a path to a Gaussian process regression model can be specified (stored as .h5 and .pkl).

 #### train_model.py
 Using calibration data from an inclined reference plate, computes a Gaussian process regression model of the measured irradiance over the plate as a function of altitude/height and field of view (viewing angle).